nicholas-long/blog/content/posts/github-blog-publish-webhooks.md

 echo ""
 echo "updating blog..."
-if grep "SECRET-CODE-GOES-HERE" /dev/stdin; then nc localhost 8081 else echo "You didn't say the magic word!"
+if cat | grep "SECRET-GOES-HERE"; then nc localhost 8081 else echo "You didn't say the magic word!"